dannymagnus/CI_MS2_Space-Trek/README.md

 4. As a first time user I want to be able to play a test my knowledge quiz
 5. As a first time user, I want be able to add a username and shipname so that my experience will be personalised.
 6. As a first time user, As a user I want to be able to select an answer to the multiple choice question and get feedback on whether I am correct.
-7. As a first time user, I want to work with a brand that is trustworthy and credible as the wedding will be one of the most important days of my life.
+7. As a first time user, I want to be able to view my progress on the quiz.
 8. As a first time user, I want to be able to navigate back through the site structure in case of page not found without using the browser back button.

 #### Returning User